Click on map to view current activities.

 About the Artist

-For more information on previous and current projects by this artist visit www.publicaddress.us/artists/brailsford.html.*
+For more information on previous and current projects by this artist, visit LithoMosaics on Facebook and: http://www.publicaddress.us/artists/brailsford.html

 Construction is underway on the Pasadena to Azusa Extension and is scheduled to be completed in September 2015, when it will be turned over to Metro for testing and pre-revenue service.
 The city of Irwindale feature the Irwindale Gold Line station and a 350-space parking facility, both currently under construction.
 The following construction activities will take place in Irwindale over the next few years:*